amcmdv/digital-transformation-pony/README.md

 # 🎮 Digital Transformation Decision Simulation Game

 Welcome to the **Digital Transformation Decision Simulation Game**!
-This is an interactive JavaScript-based simulation where you take on the role of a decision-maker, managing the digital transformation of an organization.
+This is an interactive JavaScript-based simulation where you take on the role of a decision-maker, managing the digital transformation of an organisation/country (interchangeable).
 You'll navigate various challenges, from selecting the right project management methodology to dealing with geopolitics and the infamous "cargo cult" mentality.

 In this game, you will:
 - Choose from a range of stakeholders (CEO, CTO, Consultant, Politician).